Prato di Sant'Agostino

 is attributed to Giuseppe Nicola Nasini, the Martyrdom of St

-St Ansano baptizes the First Christians of Siena are by Annibale
+St Ansano Baptizes the First Christians of Siena are by Annibale

-The Virgin offers her baby Jesus to St Antonio, by Giovanni Antonio Mazzuoli (1685); a wooden altarpiece
+The Virgin offers her Baby Jesus to St Antonio, by Giovanni Antonio Mazzuoli (1685); a wooden altarpiece

-Barbetti (1831-1832); a Madonna and Child, by Francesco Mazzuoli (1836).
+Barbetti (1831-1832); a Virgin and Child, by Francesco Mazzuoli (1836).

 Rebuilt in 1800.